August birthstone: peridot or sardonyx

 Peridot is a gem-quality transparent variety of olivine, a mineral composed of magnesium-iron silicates.
 The color of olivine ranges from olive to lime green, sometimes with a brownish tinge.
-The green color is due to the presence of iron, while the brownish tinge indicates a higher iron content.
+Iron, in small amounts in the crystal, gives it the green color, while the brownish tinge indicates a higher iron content.

 Some of the finest peridot stones are called “evening emeralds” because they appear greener under artificial light.

-An island in the Red Sea – named Zabargad, which means olivine in Arabic – has been mined for peridot since ancient times.
+Peridot is found and has been mined since ancient times on an island in the Red Sea named Zabargad – which means olivine in Arabic.
 It is a small, desolate island.
 Nothing grows, there is no fresh water, and it is scorchingly hot all year round except the middle of winter.
-In some locations on the island, fissures are lined with gem crystals ranging from millimeters to several centimeters.
+In some locations on the island, gem crystals ranging from millimeters to several centimeters line fissures in the rock.
 Beaches near the deposits have a greenish hue due to tiny green peridot crystals.

-Peridot crystals are also found in the Mogok district of Burma, Norway, Brazil, China, Kenya, Sri Lanka, Australia, and Mexico.
+The Mogok district of Myanmar (Burma), Norway, Brazil, China, Kenya, Sri Lanka, Australia, and Mexico also produce peridot crystals.
 In the United States, small stones can be found in the San Carlos Indian Reservation in Arizona.
-Peridot has also been found in some meteorites.
+Some meteorites contain peridot.

 Peridot is among the oldest known gemstones.
-The “topaz” on the breastplate of Aaron, High Priest of the Hebrews in the Hebrew Bible, was believed to actually be peridot.
-Ancient Egyptians, around 1580 B.C. to 1350 B.C., created beads from peridot.
+The “topaz” on the breastplate of Aaron, high priest of the Hebrews in the Hebrew Bible, seemed to have actually been peridot.
+Ancient Egyptians, around 1580 BCE to 1350 BCE, created beads from peridot.
 For Greeks and Romans, peridot was in popular use as intaglios, rings, inlays, and pendants.

-The peridot was regarded since ancient times as the symbol of the sun.
+The ancients revered peridot as a symbol of the sun.
 The Greeks believed that it brought royal dignity upon its wearer.
-During the Middle Ages, peridot was pierced, then strung on the hair of an ass and attached to the left arm to ward off evil spirits.
+During the Middle Ages, people wore peridot that was pierced, then strung on the hair of an ass and attached to the left arm to ward off evil spirits.
 The Crusaders thought that peridots were emeralds, and brought them back to Europe where they were featured as ornaments in churches.